 Prevent coordinated abuse

-Prevent group abuse: We developed a privacy setting to help users decide who can add them to groups.
-This change prevents people from being added to unwanted groups that may be created to send content at scale.
+Prevent group abuse: We developed a privacy setting to help users decide who can add them to groups: everyone, only their contacts, or only select contacts at the user’s discretion.
+This change prevents people from being added to unwanted groups that may be created to send content at scale and empowers users.
 We rely on machine learning to prevent accounts attempting to create groups at scale to message users.

 Empower users to address misinformation

 Forwarded labels: WhatsApp provides labels for forwards and messages that have been forwarded many times.
 These indicators help people know when a message they have received was not created by the person who sent it, which could be a potential source of misinformation.

 Block and report: Unlike traditional SMS, WhatsApp provides a simple way for users to block accounts and make reports to WhatsApp if they encounter problematic messages.
 While we ban the vast majority of abusive accounts through automated detection, reports help us identify if an account is engaging in mass messaging or coordinated abuse and conduct further investigation to prevent harm.
 Recently, we announced additional privacy features for users, including the ability for users to silently leave a WhatsApp group without alerting everyone in the group.

 Search the web: WhatsApp provides a simple way to double check messages that have been forwarded many times to help our users find news results or other sources of information about content they have received.
 This feature works by allowing users to tap a magnifying glass that uploads the message via their browser.